 Step 1 - It really all starts with respecting the other person.
 There is no reason you shouldn't respect everyone that you meet.
 It should be enough that they are a fellow human being but what really makes it much easier for me is the belief that every person is better than me in some way and I can learn something from everyone.

-Step 2 – Once you genuinely respect your spouse for being who they are, appreciate them for what they do.
+Step 2 - Once you genuinely respect your spouse for being who they are, appreciate them for what they do.
 My wife does many things for me without my asking and I like to acknowledge and appreciate her for doing that.
-Being on the look out to appreciate allows me to be more aware of all the things she does and this encourages me to reciprocate by doing things for her which she in turn acknowledges and appreciates.
+Being on the look out to appreciate allows me to be more aware of all the things she does and this encourages me to reciprocate by doing things for her which she, in turn, acknowledges and appreciates.
 This creates a wonderful upward spiral.

 Step 3 - Taking respect and appreciation once step further leads to admiration.
-When you admire someone, it’s really easy get along with them.
+When you admire someone, it's really easy to get along with them.
 I admire my wife for the person that she is.
-It’s not really about all the things she has accomplished and all the things she does for our family but who she is inside.
+It's not really about all the things she has accomplished and all the things she does for our family but who she is inside.

 Even though this article was written in the context of a married couple, you can easily use these tips to help you get along with anyone that you encounter.
 The great thing about these strategies is that they begin to work almost immediately.